 If you’ve noticed that your blog posts have all started to sound like the same, boring, obligatory nonsense and your “About Me” page doesn’t really feel like it’s about you at all, you may have come down with the sickness that plagues so many photographers.
+You want to fill your website with personality, but it’s just not shining through.
 If your homepage looks like you haven’t changed a thing since you installed the template and your headshots look like stock photos, you may be suffering from a nasty case of Imitation-itis.

 And I get it.
 I’ve been there, too.
 When you’re launching into the great unknown of Solopreneurship, it’s SO tempting to follow every successful person in your field and do as they do.
 I mean, if they’ve got 1.9 million followers, they’ve got to be doing things the best way, right?

 If only it were so simple.
 The reason people like Jenna Kutcher and Rachel Hollis became big-time brands isn’t that they discovered the only way to do the thing and be successful.
 It’s because they let their personalities lead the way.
-They filled every nook and cranny of their business with their unique personalities, and it drew people in.
+Each one filled every nook and cranny of her business, especially her website, with personality, and it drew people in.